dayantur/julia_projects/README.md

 Projects made with Julia.

 -- MFPT
-- jupyther notebook for MFPT over coloured networks.
+- notebook for MFPT over coloured networks.
 - .jl version of the MFPT notebook.